Premier League Cup (football)

 The Premier League Cup is an English football competition run by the Premier League for under-21 sides.

 History

-The competition was created in 2013 as the U21 Premier League Cup, an U21 equivalent of the FA Youth Cup (an U18 competition competed for since 1952), albeit being run by the Premier League instead of The FA.
-In 2016 the age range of the competition was raised to Under-23s, and the competition was renamed as simply the Premier League Cup.
+The competition was established in 2013 as the U21 Premier League Cup, an under-21 equivalent of the FA Youth Cup (an under-18 competition competed for since 1952), albeit being run by the Premier League instead of The Football Association.
+In 2016, the age range of the competition was raised to under-23s, and the competition was renamed as simply the Premier League Cup.

 In 2017, the Premier League introduced the U18 Premier League Cup and U16 Premier League Cup (which was changed to the U17 Premier League Cup in 2020) for their respective age groups.

-In 2022, the age limit changed back to Under-21 - to match changes in the Premier League 2.
+In 2022, the age limit was changed back to under-21 to match the changes in Premier League 2.